 In real-life applications the external forces usually give rise to a serious nonconvexity of the problem.
-A natural approach to overcome this problem is to consider multi scale techniques for the generation of the external forces in addition to the internal regularization.
-A common multi scale approach for the regularization of variational problems is a coarse-to-fine strategy, which can be understood as a choicecriterion for picking a meaningful solution of the large space of local minima.
-One first computes the solution to a modified problem in which the non-convexity is strongly regularized and then aims to follow the path of solution as more detail is added.
-Even though this technique does usually not give any guarantees on computing the global minimum, the solutions that are computed this way have a very good chance of attaining a significantly lower energy value than that of the original problem.
+A natural approach to overcoming this problem is to consider multiscale techniques for the generation of the external forces in addition to the internal regularization.
+A common multiscale approach for the regularization of variational problems is a coarse-tofine strategy, which can be understood as a choice criterion for picking a meaningful solution of the large space of local minima.
+One first computes the solution to a modified problem in which the nonconvexity is strongly regularized and then aims to follow the path of solution as more detail is added.
+Even though this technique usually does not give any guarantees on computing the global minimum, the solutions that are computed in this way have a very good chance of attaining a significantly lower energy value than that of the original problem.
 Naturally, it is crucial to approach the unregularized problem iteratively.
-This avoids having to chose a fixed scale parameter for preprocessing, which would always lead to loss of fine-scale information.
+This avoids having to chose a fixed-scale parameter for preprocessing, which would always lead to loss of fine-scale information.
 4.1.1.
-Inverse scale space techniques.
-One of the most basic coarse-to-fine scale-space technique consists in applying a linear filter such as linear diffusion on the initial image and to successively refine the scale.
+Inverse scale-space techniques.
+One of the most basic coarse-to-fine scale-space techniques consists of applying a linear filter such as linear diffusion on the initial image and then successively refining the scale.
 Even though one can get rid of most of the irrelevant and undesirable background patterns, strong features marked by edges will be blurred equally.
-We consider inverse scale-space techniques that are motivated by the Bregman-type iterations of the ROF-regularization with a $L^1$ fidelity term [12].
-In case of the TV- $L^1$ denoising model, the Bregman-iteration leads to a sequence $u_k$ by successively computing where $f = u_k + v_k$ and $v_0 = 0$ .
-By interpreting the change of v as an approximation to the time derivative $v_t$ , Burger et al. [12] obtain a relaxed continuous inverse scale space formulation, which for the TV- $L^1$ denoising model, leads to the following evolution of the coupled system
+We consider inverse scale-space techniques that are motivated by the Bregman-type iterations of the ROF regularization with an $L^1$ fidelity term [12].
+In case of the TV- $L^1$ denoising model, the Bregman iteration leads to a sequence $u_k$ by successively computing where $f = u_k + v_k$ and $v_0 = 0$ .
+By interpreting the change of v as an approximation to the time derivative $v_t$ , Burger et al. [12] obtained a relaxed continuous inverse scale-space formulation, which, for the TV- $L^1$ denoising model, leads to the following evolution of the coupled system:

-$$u_t = \operatorname{div}\left(\frac{\nabla u}{|\nabla u|}\right) + \lambda(\operatorname{sign}(f-u) + v), \qquad v_t = \alpha \operatorname{sign}(f-u). \tag{4.2}$$
+(4.2) $$u_t = \operatorname{div}\left(\frac{\nabla u}{|\nabla u|}\right) + \lambda(\operatorname{sign}(f-u)+v), \qquad v_t = \alpha \operatorname{sign}(f-u).$$

-This flow yields a natural inverse scale, that starts at a very coarse scale-typically the mean of the initial image-and eventually converges back to the original image.
+This flow yields a natural inverse scale, which starts at a very coarse scale-typically the mean of the initial image-and eventually converges back to the original image.
 However, already on coarse scales, the edges are remarkably well preserved and are thus a very suitable choice for the input of the segmentation process.
 We have chosen $\lambda = 10^4$ and $\alpha = 10^3$ for our experiments.

 4.1.2.
-Ambrosio-Tortorelli approximation of the edge-map.
+Ambrosio-Tortorelli approximation of the edge map.
 The generation of a suitable external source term is a topic unto itself.
 We will rely on a multiscale approach for the generation of the edge map as well, since the regularization of the external force leads to a rounding effect on the corners of the objects.
-On the other hand, the energy landscape on the coarse initial scale has a heavily reduced amount of local minima.
+On the other hand, the energy landscape on the coarse initial scale has a much smaller set of local minima.